Castlemaine Post Office: Description

-Castlemaine Post Office is at 202 Barker Street, corner Lyttleton Street, Castlemaine, comprising the whole of Lot 1 PS317843.
+Castlemaine Post Office is located at 202 Barker Street, corner Lyttleton Street, Castlemaine, comprising the whole of Lot 1 PS317843.

 It is a large, two storey building erected in 1873–74 to the designs of the Public Works Department of Victoria.
 This post office replaced a neighbouring bluestone structure of c.
 1852.
 Symmetrical in arrangement, the stuccoed structure features an arcaded side, with clock tower (with locally cast bell) to the other facade.
 Smooth rustication and hoods are features.

 Castlemaine Post Office is located on a prominent site at the intersection of Barker and Lyttleton Streets, two principle civic, commercial and retail areas at the centre of Castlemaine's historic central district.
 The L-shaped site contains the post office complex, which is constructed to the street on both principal street elevations, behind which is the original rear yard.
 The western side of the yard is flanked by the later Castlemaine Telephone Exchange which has been subdivided from the original post office building.
 The rear yard is fenced along the Lyttleton Street side by a possibly original rusticated rendered brick fence with Harcourt granite piers.
 Matching piers are located either side of the western driveway.

 Castlemaine Post Office is a two-storey building of rendered brick construction with a hipped slate-tiled roof, galvanised iron ridge-capping and a centrally placed clock tower in four stages with a balustrade parapet and flagpole, facing Barker Street.
 Compositionally, the clock tower is supported on a breakfront that indicates the main front entrance which is screened by an elaborate cast iron pair of gates.
 Its shaft, the third (lantern vent) stage and the fourth (clock) stage, are bordered with Tuscan pilasters.
 The third stage vents are stilted round arches on panelled astylar pilasters with angled vanes and accentuated keystones.
 The transition between third and fourth stages is marked by four piers rising from a dentilled cornice as the fourth level steps inward, and these are topped with swagged urns on pedestals.